-Word, Wd is written into Qx.
-This causes Qx to go full.
+Word, Wd is written into Ox.
+This causes Ox to go full.

-The next available Word W0 of Qy is read out regardless of REN, 3 RCLK cycles after queue selection.
-This is FWFT operation.
 Queue, Qy is selected within the same device as Qx.
 A write to Qx cannot occur on this cycle because it is full, FF is LOW.
+Word, W0 is read from Qy regardless of REN, this is due to the FWFT effect.